Script Supervisors

 Attention to Detail

-Script supervisors with credits on major Japanese features, NHK shoots, and global co-productions across Japan.
+Our script supervisors hold credits on major Japanese features, NHK shoots, and global co-productions across Japan.

 02.